 Electrolysis hair removal requires hair to be treated individually.
 A tiny probe, the size of the hair, is inserted in the hair follicle.
 A small amount of current is then realised which stops the supply of nutrients to the hair and causes hair death.
 The number of treatments required varies from person to person and the number necessary is not possible to determine in advance.
 The number of hairs on an area of tissue can greatly vary from person to person but you will see the difference just after a few treatments.
 Treatment progress depends on skin sensitivity, moisture in the skin, hair thickness, your commitment and other factors.
 A treatment plan is discussed at the consultation after examining the treatment area.

 Immediately after the treatment there may be some redness and swelling which disappears in time depending on skin type and sensitivity of the skin.
 A couple of days later some people see tiny pin prick crusts especially on bony areas or where there were ingrown hairs or hair with distorted follicles.
 These need to be left alone to come off naturally.
-If you are someone who is looking to permanently remove hair, maybe have hair that does not respond to laser or has unsuccessfully tried various forms of hair removal, please arrange for a free Electrolysis consultation.
+If you are someone who is looking to permanently remove hair, maybe have hair that does not respond to laser or has unsuccessfully tried various forms of hair removal, please call us to book your electrolysis consultation with us.
 In this your suitability will be discussed and your questions can be answered in detail.

 Milia are pearly white bumps, keratin filled small cysts that lay quite superficially on the skin.
 They can appear anywhere on the body but are most common around the eyes and upper cheeks.
 They often develop where there is a blockage in the duct of the skin surface.
 They tend to slightly grow in size as contents of milia keratinises.
 They can present themselves as singular but some people can have them in very high numbers at any one time.